earthly/website/blog/_posts/2022-01-11-golang-command-line.md

 ID:1  lifted weights  2021-12-21
 ~~~

-The existing backend doesn't support `list` yet so we will skip that one for now.
+The existing backend doesn't support `list` yet, so we will skip that one for now.

-First I create a new folder for my client:
+First, I create a new folder for my client:

 ~~~{.bash caption=">_"}
 $ go mod init github.com/adamgordonbell/cloudservices/activityclient